IST407-707/707-lecture-master/6-week6/2-ml-projects.md

 * **Stakeholder Salience** Mitchell, Agle, and Wood propose that the presence of one, two, or all three of these attributes increases the salience of a stakeholder to the project managers, meaning the degree to which managers give priority to competing stakeholder claims.

-In it's original formulation, the authors of this framework defined seven types of stakeholders based on the combination of these attributes:
+In its original formulation, the authors of this framework defined seven types of stakeholders based on the combination of these attributes:

 * **Dormant Stakeholders** Have power but lack legitimacy and urgency.
 They have the potential to influence but currently do not have a pressing claim or recognized legitimacy.